tavo-robotas/nanoavionics/README.md

 ## tle4m6p.exe
 File is located in scripts folder by name tle4m6p.exe.
-On **execute by clicking it twice on file** and give it a second to download and filter TLE messages for M6P satellite.
-After script is done a new file with timestamp is produced at the current woring directory
+To **execute click it twice** and give it a second to download and filter TLE messages for M6P satellite.
+After script is done a new log file with timestamp is saved at the current woring directory.